-There are a number of apps that show women how to do breast self-checks or examine their breasts.
+There are a number of apps that show you how to do breast self-checks or examine your breasts.
 These are often called breast self-examination apps.
 Many apps use different techniques such as diagrams and images, animation and interactive screens.
 On this page you will find information on:

 App reviews – breast self-examination apps